 Along with the essential skills above, outstanding project managers usually possess these work style traits:

 Few companies can fulfill sales and profit goals, efficiency and productivity objectives, and shareholder expectations without skilled project managers.
 An excellent project manager's leadership can result in higher morale, a greater sense of ownership and professionalism among team members, and increased productivity and profitability.

 Project managers can master best strategies through training programs offered online.
-Villanova University offers 100% online project management certificate programs that are delivered via a flexible, video-based e-learning platform.
+Villanova University offers a 100% online project management certificate program that is delivered via a flexible, video-based e-learning platform.
 Villanova has earned a reputation as the leading provider of project management education online.
-Professionals explore critical topics in Villanova's Master Certificate in IS/IT Project Management and Master Certificate in Applied Project Management programs.
-Students enrolled in Villanova's online project management programs also prepare for industry certification as a PMP® or CAPM® - which can lead to expanded career opportunities and more successful projects.
+Professionals explore critical topics in Villanova's Certificate in Applied Project Management program.
+Students can also prepare for industry certification as a PMP® or CAPM® - which can lead to expanded career opportunities and more successful projects.

 PMP® is a registered mark of the Project Management Institute, Inc.